-Healthy Futures AmeriCorps places service members across rural Colorado to support programs working for an equitable and healthy future for all.
-This includes focuses on nutrition and environmental education, community and school gardens, regenerative agriculture practices & increased access to healthy food.
+Healthy Futures AmeriCorps places service members across rural Colorado to support programs working for a healthy future for all.
+This includes focuses on nutrition and education, community and school gardens, regenerative agriculture practices & increased access to healthy food.

 WHAT IS AMERICORPS?

-Join us for anywhere from one season to up to two years of mentored service, where you’ll gain hands-on experience building and sustaining healthy communities.
+Hands-on experience is what employers are looking for.
+Join us for a season or up to two full years of service, where you’ll be mentored by industry professionals and gain the hands-on experience building and sustaining healthy communities you need to launch your food systems career.

 AMERICORPS SERVICE POSITIONS